 - Resource Mobilization

-Fellows will participate in 12-14 Friday class sessions and up to 4 Monday evening Leadership Conversations.
+Fellows will participate in classes on Fridays from 9:00 am to 4:00 pm.
+They will also attend a minimum of four Leadership Conversations, which are scheduled once every two months on Mondays from 5:00 pm to 7:00 pm.
 The sessions will be taught by distinguished faculty from the Austin W. Marxe School of Public and International Affairs and other experienced practitioners.

-All of the costs associated with the fellowship are underwritten by the New York Community Trust.
-The program is effectively free for applicants.
+All of the costs associated with the fellowship are underwritten by the New York Community Trust and our other foundation partners.
+The program is effectively free for applicants and their organizations.

 The program features:

 - A curriculum taught through the lens of real-world issues and trends